81 people are interested

 In just 10 - 15 hours per month, you can make a difference in a child's life.
 The next volunteer training begins in January.
 We hope you join us (and children in foster care do, too)!

-About CASA for Children of Passaic County
+About CASA of Passaic and Union Counties

 415 Hamburg Turnpike, Suite D2, Wayne, NJ 07470, US

 Every year more than half a million abused and neglected children are in need of safe, permanent, nurturing homes.
-Right now in Passaic County, there are over 500 children in out of home foster care.

 That's where CASA steps in.
 CASA (Court Appointed Special Advocates) was created in 1977 to make sure the abuse and neglect these children originally suffered at home doesn't continue as abuse and neglect at the hands of the system.
 As trained advocates, CASA volunteers are appointed by judges to be a voice for these children in court.
 The result is that a child has an individual advocate to speak for them in court.